Bluetab/td-auth/README.md

 - Distributed PubSub and Presence platform for the Phoenix Framework by [Phoenix Community](http://www.phoenixframework.org/)
 - Phoenix and Ecto integration by [Phoenix Community](http://www.phoenixframework.org/)
 - PostgreSQL driver for Elixir by [elixir-ecto Community](http://hexdocs.pm/postgrex/)
-- Internationalization and localization support for Elixir by [Elixir Community](https://hexdocs.pm/gettext)
 - HTTP server for Erlang/OTP by [Nine Nines](https://ninenines.eu)
 - Static code analysis tool for the Elixir language by [René Föhring](http://credo-ci.org/)
 - Authentication library by [ueberauth](http://blog.overstuffedgorilla.com/)